-As with any business, knowing your figures is crucial to making decisions.
-For example, can you afford to bring in a new hire?
-Invest in a new marketing channel or new equipment for the office.
+As with any business, knowing your figures is crucial for effective decision making, but it's particularly true for a subscription company.
+For example, can you afford to bring in a new hire, invest in a new marketing channel or new equipment for the office?

-It’ll also help you work out your sales targets and allow you to target and plan for profit.
-By understanding your expected overheads, expenditure and desired profit, and by calculating your average MRR or ARR per customer, you can then target and remunerate your sales team by the amount of new MRR that they bring in.
+It’ll also help you to work out your sales targets and allow you to target and plan for profit and growth in the long term.
+By understanding your expected overheads, expenditure and desired profit, as well as by calculating your average monthly recurring revenue or annual recurring revenue per customer, you can then target and remunerate your sales team by the amount of new MRR that they bring in.

-If you would like to explore your numbers a bit more, book a growth strategy call with one of our consultants and we'll run through these with you.
+If, after you calculate ARR and MRR for your SaaS business, you'd like to explore your numbers a bit more, book a growth strategy call with one of our consultants and we'll run through these with you.

 Having a firm grasp of your business numbers is a fundamental skill that all company owners should master, and ARR/MRR are only two of the numbers to measure.
 Understanding the numbers behind your ARR and MRR, as well as each stage of the sales process, will ensure you identify genuine insights for increasing revenue.